EpsilonHeap/EpsilonHeap.github.io/posts/Time series/index.md

 # Time Series

-Educated as an Electrical engineer early in life and having more recently worked as a 'quant' for many years,the topic of time series analysis has evolved from a clean one to a bewildering hodgepodge of complications.
+Educated as an Electrical engineer early in life and having more recently worked as a 'quant' for many years, the topic of time series analysis has evolved from a clean one to a bewildering hodgepodge of complications; pretty much all of it because of the stochastic nature of markets.

 Some fundamental issues: